Sunday, October 9, 2016

 First we have the author who has been warned about leaving loose threads, so she goes through her book very carefully and in the final chapter she makes reference to every single character, however minor, and what happens to them, their house, their gun, their cat… The book is tied up so tightly with so many pretty pink bows that there is no possible way of ever writing a sequel, or even another book in that world.

 Loose threads are bad.
-Leaving the reader wondering what happened to the main characters is bad.
+The reader left wondering what happened to the main characters is bad.
 The reader left feeling saddened that there’ll never be another book in this world because there’s nothing left to say is also bad.

 The second type of mistake is the author who introduced a ghost in chapter four and forgets to mention him again, has the hero’s three best friends standing on the edge of a crumbling cliff in chapter ten, and never mentions them again, and generally has so many unfinished story threads the reader is left wondering how the heroine could ever be happy in that world.